2022/23 COMPETITION RETURNS!

-HLH Instructors have entry details, or these can be obtained from HLH Head of Music Development: email@example.com
+HLH Instructors will have entry details, or they can be obtained nearer the event from HLH Head of Music Development: firstname.lastname@example.org

 Entry closing date is: 11th March 2022

 2018 finalists (L to R): Ruairidh Jones (saxophone); Jonathan Mackay (violin); William Hodi (piano); Jamie Philip (trombone); Kirstie Ritchie (french horn).